 Make an appointment now

 Dr. Appiotti performs laser eye surgery in state-of-the-art eye clinics such as Vista Vision in Milan or Verona and Villa Richeldi in Modena.
-To make an appointment and determine whether you are a good candidate for the laser treatment available for your vision problem, please contact our toll-free number +390287325030.
+To make an appointment and determine whether you are a good candidate for the laser treatment available for your vision problem, please contact our number

 Alternatively, please fill out the contact form below.
 We will get in touch with you as soon as possible.